 in – this is just the same as the modern-day preposition!

 gear dagum – this compound word means ‘days of yore’ and its components are indeed related to both words of that translation.
 The letter ⟨g⟩ in words like gear and dæg stands for the sound /j/ (as in yes), an alternative pronunciation for the letter, which scholars nowadays tend to write with a dotted ⟨ġ⟩ for the sake of ease.
-With this in mind, gear dagum becomes the more recognisable year dayum or yore dayum, with the necessary dative plural ending -um on its end.
+With this in mind, gear dagum becomes the more recognisable year dayum or yore dayum, with the necessary grammatical ending -um (dative plural) at its end.

 The second line: